Mick Jagger makes a jab at Doug Ford, gives Raptors a shoutout during Rolling Stones concert

 But the Stones' fans didn't seem to mind, so busy caught in a moment that would be a little piece of history, and perhaps even a farewell.

-"The heath scare was kind of an indication this might actually be the last one," said Marc Fielding, who joined about 30 of his friends on a road trip from Toronto.
+"The health scare was kind of an indication this might actually be the last one," said Marc Fielding, who joined about 30 of his friends on a road trip from Toronto.

 "They're such an iconic band, so you don't want to risk them maybe not coming back."

-For others in attendance, seeing the Stones live came with an extra significance.
+For others in attendance, seeing the Stones live came with extra significance.

 Jackie Morin's father, a longtime fan, died shortly after the Stones most recently played Toronto.
 So this night was an especially poignant moment.